Marketing, Public Relations and Branding

 Course Open to: Degree Students with Restrictions

-Open to: All School of Design Strategies undergraduate degree students; other students with permission of BBA in Strategic Design and Management program.
+Open to: All School of Design Strategies undergraduate degree students; others by permission of BBA in Strategic Design and Management program.

 Open to Undergraduate students.